-Recommendations for suitable sketchbooks or journals for Creative Energy Journaling:
+Recommendations for suitable sketchbooks or journals for a Studio Notebook or Creative Energy Journaling

 First, I should say that you don’t have to keep an actual journal.
 If you find a journal confining, feel free to use a folder, portfolio, scrapbook, drawer or box to save your work.

-If you do want to use a journal or sketchbook, I recommend a spiral or hardbound journal with paper suitable for mixed media.
+If you do want to use a journal or sketchbook, I recommend a spiral, hardbound or softcover journal with paper suitable for mixed media.
 There is a trade-off between having lovely, large pages and having a book portable enough to carry around.
 Something in the 5.5×8.5″ to 9×12″ range would be a good place to start, but see what appeals to you as far as size.
-Some of the ones mentioned below come in some interesting square formats (e.g. 9×9, 12×12), too.
+Some of the ones mentioned below come in some interesting square formats (e.g. 9×9″, 12×12″), too.

-If you choose a hardbound book, look for one that will lay flat (Smyth bound) when open.
+If you choose a hardbound book, look for one that will lay flat (Smyth bound or flat bound) when open.
 All of the hardbound ones mentioned here are like that.
 Almost all watercolor sketchbooks have more of a “student-grade” paper, which many people find okay for sketching and brainstorming.
 If you want 100% cotton paper, the last two in this list (Kilimanjaro and Etchr Labs) are two good choices.

 Some good ones to try: